hemphilc/ParticleSimulator2D/README.txt

 MinGW for Windows may also work as long as the dependencies for using Makefile are installed.
 You may also compile each binary manually by using the commands below:**

-gcc -Wall ParticleSimulator.c main.c -o ParticleSimulator
+gcc ParticleSimulator.c main.c -o ParticleSimulator
-gcc -Wall ParticleSimulator.c testMain.c -o TestParticleSimulator
+gcc ParticleSimulator.c testMain.c -o TestParticleSimulator

 **NOTE: The current program is set to allow a width and height from 1 to 20.
 This can be changed by going into the ParticleSimulator.h file and adjusting the